 Account number access simply enhances the customer experience and makes competitive products and services more accessible to consumers.
 The new rules proposed in 4901:1-29-09(B) and (C) appear to contradict the existing rules regarding access to information, in that it appears to prohibit a natural company from disclosing a customer’s information without the customer’s express written consent.
 It also expressly precludes disclosure of the account number.
 Subsection (B) would require the customer to provide the supplier with his or her account number prior to enrollment.
 As stated above, a supplier is not permitted to enroll a customer without their expression of consent to the terms of the agreement in a verifiable and retrievable form.
 For the reasons above, IGS Energy suggests that the proposed new rule 4901:1-29-09(B) & (C) be modified as follows:

 (B) Customer account numbers obtained from participation in a natural gas company's standard choice offer program shall not be used by retail natural gas suppliers in the marketing materials of competitive retail natural gas service.
-Account numbers must be provided by the customer prior to enrollment in any alternative offer to the standard choice offer.

 (C) A natural gas company shall:

-(1) Except as provided for in rule 4901:1-13-12 of the Administrative Code, not disclose or use a customer's social security number, account number or any customer information, without the customer's express written or electronic authorization on a release form or pursuant to a court or commission order.
+(1) Except as provided for in rule 4901:1-13-12 of the Administrative Code, not disclose or use a customer's social security number without the customer's express written or electronic authorization on a release form or pursuant to a court or commission order.

 (5) Prior to issuing any eligible-customer lists and at least four times per calendar year, provide all customers clear written notice, in billing statements or other communications, of their right to object to being included on such lists.
 Such notice shall include instructions for reporting such objection.
-This notice shall read as follows: "We are required to include your name, address, and usage information on a list of eligible customers that is made available to other retail natural gas suppliers or governmental aggregators.
+This notice shall read as follows: "We are required to include your name, address, account number, and usage information on a list of eligible customers that is made available to other retail natural gas suppliers or governmental aggregators.
 If you do not wish to be included on this list, please call or write , or complete the appropriate form on website".

 II.
 CONCLUSION